rugbyprof/2143-ObjectOrientedProgramming/python_intro.md

 ```

 #### Length

-- Number of items in list
+number of items in list

 ```python
 len(L)  # returns 5